 Yes, of course you can.
 Not all of my packages include an album because I want to make it as fair as possible.

 Some people are keen book designers and want to do their own which I am very happy with.

 Some others ask me to make books from personal archives.
 I love making books.
 Just ask me what you are after.

 Do you post our pictures on Facebook or social medias?

 I will never do such a thing.
 Whether you are a celebrity or not your privacy is golden and safe with me.
 It is against my ethics to put people's privacy at risk.
 The very few images from each assignment I use are "neutral" and are destined to illustrate my blog and show my activity for promotional purposes.
-No social media buttons will see light on this new website.
-If images were to be published nationally on paper or online, I would inform first the persons concerned, ask for permission and let them deal with the publishers directly.
+That applies to my Instagram account too (two.exposures) If images were to be published nationally on paper or online, I would inform first the persons concerned, ask for permission and let them deal with the publishers directly.
 I only wish to have my name 2exposures credited, that's all.

 Do you have a password protected online gallery where guests can purchase pictures?

 I don't do online galleries for various reasons.
 First, you have paid for my service to capture your special day from which you will receive all the materials retouched to their best.
 From that day on you own the copyrights and are free to use them the way you want.
 You can copy, share, print, etc...they are yours and you are free to use them the way you want.
 I always found it unfair to charge people more money on top of the wedding fee especially as a guest.
 If you want me to make some copies for you I can do it for a small price.
 Also I enjoy the best my photography as a one-off performance.
 To make extra income from petty business isn't me and I have plenty of other projects to work on.

 Is it your full time job?